 How to Clean a Gas Stove

-Between dust, crumbs, boiling sauce overflows and grease splatters, your stove top probably sees the most messes out of all of the surfaces in your kitchen.
+Between dust, crumbs, boiling sauce overflows and grease splatters, your stove top probably sees the most messes out of all the surfaces in your kitchen.
 Night after night of putting off post-dinner cleanup can really add up to create a monstrosity reminiscent of your college dorm days.

 But not only do dirty, greasy gas burner grates and food particles make your kitchen look dirty, they can also affect your cooking and present a fire hazard.